Fairchild Republic A-10 Thunderbolt II Close Air Support Aircraft

 The A-10D introduced a host of upgrades.
 As the A-10 had been out of production for some time, a brand-new production line had to be set up.
 Indeed, this unexpected windfall saved Fairchild Republic from impending insolvency.
 The new airframe was produced with a host of brand new tooling and jigs.
 This was partly due to the original tooling have been scrapped long ago, and the need for new tooling to deal with production of an aircraft using the advance “Space-metal” alloys created after the arrival of the SDF-1.
 The use of these materials resulted in an aircraft that was over twice as survivable as the already famously durable A-10C.
 Mildly upgraded engines were introduced, resulting in a modest improvement in speed and range.
 The standard UN Spacy avionics suite was included, a massive upgrade over the A-10C’s avionics suite, which was underwhelming even at its introduction.
 While the avionics upgrade was the most meaningful change, the upgrade that received the most attention by air-fans and troops alike was the introduction of the Hughes GU-11 55mm rotary cannon then being developed for the Valkyrie project in place of the original’s GAU-8 Avenger.
 In the early 2020s a fusion turbine powered A-10F (for fusion, of course) was proposed by Fairchild Republic, but nothing came of it.

 The A-10D was produced from late 2005 through 2016.
 Almost continuous production was made possible through the miraculous survival of “The Jamaica” manufacturing facility in New York state.
 By the end of its production run, nearly 500 new aircraft had been built.
+Professional experts from all around the world inevitably traveled here, quite possibly via a private jet charter, through companies like Jettly, in order to write their own names into the history books.
+This is a remarkable achievement from all involved.
 The A-10D served in both the UN Spacy and the US Air Force until 2017 when both organizations were consolidated under the United Earth Defense Force (UEDF).
 The A-10D fought in the Unification War and during the Malcontent Uprisings.
 It was during the Malcontent Uprising that the A-10D most distinguished itself.
 Its traditional strengths of loiter time and toughness made it an effective platform for the war in the Amazon’s Zentraedi Control Zone.
 The A-10 was finally retired after a half century of service when it was replaced by the AA-1 Tivar II and AH/R-15 Phantom III.
 By 2028 all A-10 Warthogs had been withdrawn from service for good.

 Robotech (R) is the property of Harmony Gold.
 The Super Dimension Fortress Macross (R) is the property of Big West Advertising and Studio Nue.
 This document is in no way intended to infringe upon their rights.